 Taxable or Non-Taxable?

-In the Philippines, employees are entitled to an exemption from income tax in relation to benefits/allowances up to the total value of Ninety Thousand Pesos (₱90,000.00) each year.
-This means that if the total value of the 13th Month Pay benefit combined with any other allowances or benefits received by an employee during the year, does not exceed ₱90,000, such benefits/allowances will be exempt from income tax.
+If, for example, the value of the 13th Month Pay benefit combined with any other allowances or benefits that the employee receives from the employer during a calendar year, does not exceed ₱90,000, then the total value of those benefits/allowances will be exempt from income tax.

 Computation of the 13th-Month Pay